dgryski/go-perfbook/performance.md

 Cache common cases:

-  We're all familiar with memcache, but there are in-process caches.

-  * Over the wire, the network + cost of serialization will hurt.
-  * In-process caches, but now you need to worry about expiration and added GC pressure
+We're all familiar with memcache, but there are also in-process caches.
+Using an in-process cache saves the cost of both the network call and the cost of serialization.
+On the other hand, this increases GC pressure as there is more memory to keep track of.
+You also need to consider eviction strategies, cache invalidation, and thread-safety.
+An external cache will generally handle eviction for you, but cache invalidation remains a problem.
+Thread-safety can also be an issue with external caches as it becomes effectively shared mutable state either between different goroutines in the same service or even different service instances if the external cache is shared.

 A cache saves information you've just spent time computing in the hopes that you'll be able to reuse it again soon and save the computation time.
 A cache